Colleges are big businesses.

-Colleges are big business.
 Schools have huge marketing teams working full-time to build their brands.
-They’re looking for ways to boost admissions, build their brands, and make their campuses seem special.
+And they are constantly looking for new ways to increase admissions, build their brands, and make their campuses more “special”.

 Let’s see what some of the best schools are doing on social media.

 1. Appeal to your college community

 First of all, despite how badly you want to reach new students, you can’t forget about the community you already have – your current students.
 You want students to stay at your school, enjoy their time, and come back to visit after they’ve graduated.